 5 Guidelines You Need To Set Healthy Boundaries

 Boundaries can be the difference between feeling empowered or frustrated in your relationships.
 Giving yourself permission to set boundaries is the first step in taking better care of yourself.

 What are boundaries?

 Boundaries are the limits that you set for yourself.
 They are not about changing other people's behavior.
 That's why they're so challenging.
 Boundaries are more about you that what someone else is doing.

 Setting limits within yourself is where you have the most power.
-This means choosing what you participate in and when to remove yourself.
+That means choosing what you participate in and when to remove yourself.

 If people pleasing or not being assertive stops you from setting boundaries, keep reading.

 Approval is Intoxicating

 Saying yes seems to translate to being instantly likable.
 Friends and family love it and you feel important.
 That's why helping others is kind of intoxicating... until it's no longer a choice.
 At some point you want your time back but you don't know how.
 Maybe it's been years since you've thought of yourself and what you want.

 1. Let Go of the Guilt